sqlxpert/z-basic-config/README.md

 ## Commentary

-I developed this demonstration quickly, for a particular organization.
+I developed this demonstration quickly.
 It should not be used for production.
+A response to a take-home exercise for a database reliability engineering position at Slack, it helped me get hired there in 2018.

 The project turned out to be of limited relevance to operations work because, at a fundamental level, it involved writing an interpreter.
 In the following transformations, the choice of any particular LHS (left-hand side) syntax is completely irrelevant to the resulting shell command: